 The report of the directors to shareholders on compliance with the Code is contained within the Annual Report and Financial Statements sent to shareholders each year.

-The Board currently comprises nine members, being the non-executive Chairman, Mr Ron Mackintosh, three executive directors and five non-executive directors:
+The Board currently comprises eight members, being the non-executive Chairman, Mr. Ron Mackintosh, three executive directors and four non-executive directors:

-- Mr Anthony Carlisle, Senior Independent Director, a non-executive director since July 2005
+- Mr. Walker Boyd, Senior Independent Director a non-executive director since December 2013.

 The directors' full biographies can be found by looking at the Board of Directors section.

-For the purpose of compliance with the Code, the Board considers each of the non-executive directors to be independent of management and free from any business or other relationship that could materially interfere with the exercise of independent judgment.
-The Senior Independent Director, Mr Carlisle, is available to meet institutional shareholders should there be any unresolved matters they wish to bring to his attention.
+The Board each year considers the independence of the non-executive directors.
+The Board considers each of the non-executive directors to be independent of management and free from any business or other relationship that could materially interfere with the exercise of independent judgment.
+The Board recognises that Dr. Levy Gerzberg does not satisfy the requirements under the UK Corporate Governance Code published by the Financial Reporting Council.
+As is explained on page 56 of the annual report of 2014, the Board has considered Dr. Gerzberg’s previous role as President and Chief Executive Officer of Zoran Corporation, which CSR plc acquired in 2011.
+As stated in the annual report, the Board considers that Dr. Gerzberg acts in a manner which is independent of management and the Company.
+The Senior Independent Director, Mr. Boyd, is available to meet institutional shareholders should there be any unresolved matters they wish to bring to his attention.

 The Board meets regularly during the year, as well as on an adhoc basis as business needs necessitate.
 Its primary role is to: